• Skip to primary navigation

 placing strawberry onto lined tray

-Let your strawberries sit at room temperature for around 45 minutes until the candy coating has fully hardened.
+Let your ghost strawberries sit at room temperature for around 45 minutes until the candy coating has fully hardened.
+You can also pop them in the fridge if you want to speed things up.

-Step 6: Melt 50g of milk or dark chocolate then transfer it to a small piping bag with a very small piece of the tip cut off (or you can fit it with a small writing nozzle).
+Step 6: Melt 50g of milk or dark chocolate, then transfer it to a small piping bag with a very small piece of the tip cut off (or fit it with a small writing nozzle).

 Step 7: Use the chocolate to pipe two eyes and a mouth onto each strawberry.
 Take your time as it can be a little tricky to keep it neat!

 Step 8: Leave your strawberries to sit at room temperature until the milk/dark chocolate has fully set.
-Then your chocolate ghost strawberries are ready to serve!
+Then your chocolate ghosts are ready to serve!

 Top tips